 Forget About Keeping Up with the Joneses

-Accumulating possessions used to be seen as a sign of success.
+Accumulating possessions used to be considered a sign of success.
 This mindset has shifted greatly in the past few years.
 In fact, 68 percent of adults surveyed now say that owning things is no longer a status symbol.

 This accounts for the success of subscription services like Rent the Runway.
 The company started as a service that rented dresses and accessories for formal events.

-They’ve expanded rapidly in the past few years and now offer subscription services that allow customers to rent their entire wardrobes from the company.
+It has expanded rapidly in the past few years and now offers subscription services that allow customers to rent their entire wardrobes from the company.
 For busy professionals who always want access to the latest designer clothing, without having to make more space in their closet and put a significant dent in their bank account, Rent the Runway offers them the best of all worlds.